-The Committee shall be responsible for the oversight of reliable, accurate and clear financial reporting to shareholders, including reviewing and discussing the Bank's annual and interim financial statements and management's discussion and analysis and reviewing the shareholders' auditor opinion on the annual financial statements and on the Bank's internal controls over financial reporting, prior to approval by the Board and release to the public, and reviewing, as appropriate, releases to the public of significant material non-public financial information of the Bank.
-Such review of the financial reports of the Bank shall include, when appropriate but at least annually, discussion with management, the internal audit division and the shareholders' auditor of significant issues regarding accounting principles, practices, financial statement disclosures, and significant management estimates and judgments.
+The Committee shall be responsible for the oversight of reliable, accurate and clear financial reporting to shareholders, including reviewing and discussing the Bank's annual and interim financial statements and management's discussion and analysis ("MD&A") and reviewing the shareholders' auditor opinion on the annual financial statements and on the Bank's internal controls over financial reporting, prior to approval by the Board and release to the public, and reviewing, as appropriate, releases to the public of significant material non-public financial information of the Bank.
+Such review of the financial reports of the Bank shall include, when appropriate but at least annually, discussion with management, the internal audit division and the shareholders' auditor of significant issues regarding accounting principles, practices, financial statement and MD&A disclosures, including adjustments to GAAP measures (i.e. Items of Note) and significant management estimates and judgments.